brandur/sorg/content/articles/minimalism.md

 ## Ephemeralization (#ephemeralization)

-In his book _Nine Chains to the Moon_ (published 1938), science writer R. Buckminster Fuller described the idea of
+In his book _Nine Chains to the Moon_ (published 1938), inventor R. Buckminster Fuller described the idea of
 ***ephemeralization***:

 > Do more and more with less and less until eventually you